European Summer Research Institute

 Who should attend

-The ESRI is dedicated to fostering interdisciplinary dialogue and potential project collaborations, and thus is limited to 120 participants.
-A selection process will identify those whose interests are best matched to the chosen theme of the year.
+The ESRI fosters interdisciplinary dialogue and potential project collaborations, and thus is limited to 120 participants.
+A selection process identifies those whose interests are best matched to the annual theme.

 Applicants should self-categorize into three categories: Research Fellow, Senior Investigator and Professional.

 Undergraduate and graduate students and postdoctoral fellows conducting research in neuroscience, biological and medical sciences, experimental and clinical psychology, the social sciences and the humanities are considered as “Research Fellows”.
 Students and early-career researchers and contemplative scholars who work in the interdisciplinary field of contemplative sciences and scholarship are encouraged to apply in this category.